The Christian life of faith is called the Walk–it is both the Walk of Faith and the Walk with Christ.

 What we see in the first years of our Walk is in the most charitable sense of the phrase about us.
 He finds each of us in our personal ditch of pain and dysfunction; most call His name for the first time in utter desperation.
 When Jesus answers, his Light engulfs us with love and healing that feels so personal that we become disoriented to the world.
 We stumble along barely aware of our surroundings clinging to that light, that moment of light, without noticing it’s been receding ever so slightly as our worldly vision returns and we reassess our spiritual surroundings.

 This is a sufficient way to live in the world for bruised human souls.
-Many people are so damaged by the world–nothing narrows our view like flinching at memories–that a lifetime clinging to Christ is all their earthly mind can tolerate.
+Many people are so damaged by the world–no pain is more sudden then memory–that a lifetime clinging to Christ is all their earthly mind can tolerate.

-But God, as he promised, is abundant with Grace.
+God, as he promised, is abundant with Grace.
 Many Christians have been called to see deeper into His majesty as they age in years and faith.
 Famous Christians certainly, Billy Graham and Aquinas, but most are anonymous Christians, known only to local communities, sometimes known only to God.
-Many people touched by Jesus lead lives completely devoted to Him truthfully; quietly in shared space, heart uncontained when alone with the Beloved.
+Many people touched by Jesus lead lives completely devoted to Him truthfully, quietly, in communal space, heart uncontained when alone with the Beloved.

 Eventually contemplation of Jesus becomes knowledge of Divine Love.